appclacks/documentation/content/guides/healthcheck/_index.md

 {"id":"caaa5899-26a7-4a91-a77a-86adc849d23e","name":"hello","type":"http","timeout":"5s","interval":"60s","created-at":"2022-12-04T21:47:03.592347391Z","enabled":true,"Definition":{"valid-status":[200],"target":"appclacks.com","method":"GET","port":443,"redirect":true,"protocol":"https"}}
 ```

-The `--disable` flag controls whether or not the health check should be executed by the Appclacks cloud platform.
+The `--disabled` flag controls whether or not the health check should be executed by the Appclacks cloud platform.
 If set, the health check `enabled` field will be set to false and the health will not be executed by Appclacks.

 Use the `--help` command to get details about health checks, for example `appclacks healthcheck http create --help`.

+{{% notice style="blue" %}}
+Some health check parameters cannot be used for health checks running one Appclacks cloud platform:

+- `command` health checks cannot be enabled on the Cloud platform.
+- TLS and HTTP health checks: the TLS configurations parameters (`key`, `cert`, `cacert`) cannot be used.
+- The local interface (`localhost`, `127.0.0.1`...) cannot be used as a health check target.

+{{% /notice %}}

 ## Managing health checks